 Target: Gold Location: The Northwest Territories Size: 250 km2 Status: Under option with Newmont Goldcorp Stage: Mapping and sampling of surface showings to delineate drill targets

-The Astro Project is the result of a successful two-year, US$1.8 million generative Alliance with Newmont Mining Corporation.
-The project is located within the traditional territory of the Sahtu Dene and Metis Comprehensive Land Claim and we are committed to developing a positive and mutually beneficial relationship based on respect and transparency.
+The Astro project is located within the traditional territories of the Sahtu Dene and Metis Comprehensive Land Claim agreement and Evrim are committed to developing a positive mutually beneficial relationship based on respect and transparency.

 - The Astro Project includes a 9.5 kilometre-long trend of soil and rock chip gold anomalism with significant gold results from limited surface sampling of gossans at the Radio and Microwave prospects.